 multifocal IOLs, accommodating IOLs are also designed to

 increase range of vision without glasses for most daily

 activities.
 These lenses work by flexing, mimicking the

 natural focusing action of the eye.

-patients received monofocal lens implants
+Traditionally, cataract patients received monofocal lens implants

 that had only a single power.
-This meant you had a choice
+This meant you had a choice of correction

-vision.
+for either far or near vision.
 If you suffer from presbyopia like

 many people over age 40, this would mean that you still need glasses

-the FDA has approved several lifestyle intraocular
+the FDA has approved several lifestyle intraocular lens implants

-might be an opportunity to eliminate them altogether.
+to eliminate them altogether.

 The implantation procedure is the same for lifestyle IOLs and